hashicorp/da-connect-demo/kubernetes/README.md

 Docker: nicholasjackson/consul-connect-router

-To route requests from the public internet to the private services the Consul Connect Router project is used.
+To route requests from the private kubernetes cluster to the private data network segment the Consul Connect Router project is used.
 This service uses the  Connect Go SDK which allows requests to be transparently and securely proxied to the upstream services.

 ## Setup
-The example project runs on Kubernetes, currently the example Terraform will create a cluster in Azure however any Kubernetes cluster will work.
+The example project runs on Kubernetes, currently the example Terraform will create a cluster in Azure.

 ### Install the helm provider